programminghistorian/ph-submissions/lessons/OCR-and-Machine-Translation.md

 mv *_trans.txt *_translation
 ```

 Add all three blocks together in your Nano file.
 Remember to include the correct shebang at the top of the script.
 Once the file is saved, you need to make it executable.
 That is, you need to change the permissions on the file so that it is treated as a script.
 Enter the command `chmod a+x FILENAME`.
-To execute the file, simply write `./FILENAME`
+To execute the file, write `./FILENAME`

 # Results
-As we look at our output, you will see that machine translation and OCR require significant editing from someone with knowledge of the source and target languages, as well as the subject being discussed.
+As you look at the output, you will see that machine translation and OCR require significant editing from someone with knowledge of the source and target languages, as well as the subject being discussed.

-The results for example one demonstrate how important the quality of the input image is.
-The image of example one is both skewed and has significant noise.
-The pressence of speckles, dark streaks, and broken lettering make it difficult for the program to classify letters.
+The results for Example One demonstrate how important the quality of the input image is.
+The image from Example One is both skewed and has significant noise.
+The presence of speckles, dark streaks, and broken lettering make it difficult for the program to classify letters.
 The skew makes it difficult for the program to recognize lines of text.
 The combination of the two sources of error produces a very poor transcription.

-{% include figure.html filename="http://programminghistorian.github.io/ph-submissions/images/OCR-and-Machine-Translation/OCR-and-Machine-Translation-1.jpg" caption="Our transcription of example one" %}
+{% include figure.html filename="http://programminghistorian.github.io/ph-submissions/images/OCR-and-Machine-Translation/OCR-and-Machine-Translation-1.jpg" caption="Figure 1: Our transcription of Example One" %}

-The results for example two demonstrates that even with a good image, your initial transcription and translation will still contain errors.
-Example two has some errant handwritting, but is generally free of noise and is not skewed.
+The results for Example Two demonstrate that even with a good image, your initial transcription and translation will still contain errors.
+Example Two has some errant handwriting, but is generally free of noise and is not skewed.
 Even if the conversion of the image into text has relatively few errors, machines may not understand how to correctly translate every word.
-For example, the translation of example two's second page has the sentence, "The party's connection to the owls." (see figure two) This is because the abbreviation "сов." is short for "советский" (Soviet).
+For example, the translation of Example Two's second page has the erroneous translation, "The party's connection to the owls." (see Figure 2) This error comes from the abbreviation "сов." is short for "советский" (Soviet).
 However, the translator recognized the abbreviation as "сов" for owl.
 The human reader can recognize the period as a sign that the word is an abbreviation and fills in the rest of the word based on context.
 Even though the OCR program correctly transcribed the period, the translator did not understand what to do with it.

 {% include figure.html filename="http://programminghistorian.github.io/ph-submissions/images/OCR-and-Machine-Translation/OCR-and-Machine-Translation-2.jpg" caption="The owl sentece in Russian" %}